 We have something to confess.
 This ridiculously good riff on seven layer dip had been meticulously reworked by the folks at Cooking Light magazine to contain as few fat grams as possible thanks to low-fat cheese and reduced-fat sour cream.
 Which, to us, is sad.
 Because the thing is, what really matters when it comes to satiety is satisfaction.
 And we derive a heck of a lot of that from real food.
 You know, food that hasn’t been tampered with in any way.
 So we ditched the low-fat dairy but kept the recipe, which is seriously the best seven layer dip we’ve ever had.
 Provided you use real cheese and sour cream.
-One taste and we think you’ll agree it was the right thing to do.
+One taste and we think you’ll agree that it was the right thing to do.
 Originally published June 27, 2016.–Renee Schettler Rossi

 Seven Layer Dip